yourfirstpr/yourfirstpr.github.io/PULL_REQUEST_TEMPLATE.md

 ## Involved Project Members :bust_in_silhouette:

-*Tag any GitHub usernames involved or directly responsible for reviewing the proposed changes.
+*Tag any GitHub usernames involved and directly responsible for reviewing the proposed changes.
 Append the `@` symbol before usernames.*

 >e.g @Charlotteis

 ## An Explanation of Your Changes :speech_balloon:

-*Your explanation goes here!*
+*Your explanation *

 ## Any Screenshots of Your Changes :camera:

-*Your screenshots go here!
+*Your screenshots !
 Use Markdown Syntax to embed images.*